• Skip to main content

 If you’ve never made fresh sausages before, bookmark this recipe and come back when you’ve made a dozen or so batches.
 You need to be comfortable with the basic sausage-making process before you take the step of curing them.
 You also need some special equipment.
 Don’t try to shortcut salami making.
 You will pay for it eventually.

 First, you need a good grinder.
 For small batches I use the KitchenAid grinder attachment, but with anything larger than 5 pounds, I use a Weston grinder.
 You need a sausage stuffer, too.
-My stuffer of choice is this one from The Sausage Maker.
-It’s no-frills and there may be better ones out there, but this model has not failed me in more than 10 years.
 Can you hand-cut the meat and fat?
 Yes, but it requires a sharp knife and an awful lot of patience.

 finished basic salami recipe on a cutting board